Building implosion: Historical overview

 As part of the demolition industry, the history of building implosion is tied to the development of explosives technology.

-One of the earliest documented attempts at building implosion was the 1773 razing of Holy Trinity Cathedral in Waterford, Ireland with 150 lb of gunpowder, a huge amount of explosives at the time.
-The use of low velocity explosive produced a deafening explosion that instantly reduced the building to rubble.
+One of the earliest documented attempts at building implosion was the 1773 razing of Holy Trinity Cathedral in Waterford, Ireland with 150 lb of gunpowder, a huge amount of explosive material at the time.
+The use of low velocity explosives produced a deafening explosion that instantly reduced the building to rubble.

 The late 19th century saw the erection of—and ultimately the need to demolish—the first skyscrapers, which had more complicated structures, allowing greater heights.
-This led to other considerations in the explosive demolition of buildings, such as worker and spectator safety and limiting collateral damage.
+This led to other considerations in the explosives demolition of buildings, such as worker and spectator safety and limiting collateral damage.
 Benefiting from the availability of dynamite, a high-velocity explosive based on a stabilized form of nitroglycerine, and borrowing from techniques used in rock-blasting, such as staggered detonation of several small charges, the process of building implosion gradually became more efficient.

 Following World War II, European demolition experts, faced with huge reconstruction projects in dense urban areas, gathered practical knowledge and experience for bringing down large structures without harming adjacent properties.
 This led to the emergence of a demolition industry that grew and matured during the latter half of the twentieth century.
 At the same time, the development of more efficient high-velocity explosives, such as RDX, and non-electrical firing systems combined to make this a period of time in which the building implosion technique was extensively used.

 Popular Science Magazine, in 1959, published a series of photos of a building demolition by Jack Loizeaux—about a year before he incorporated his Maryland firm Controlled Demolition, Inc. In Washington DC, an 8-story apartment building was being removed from the site of the new State Department Building: "He laced the structure with 200 pounds of dynamite, set in half-pound charges to go off at split-second intervals....The building was down in 15 seconds flat....and all the rubble was in one neat pile."

-Meanwhile, public interest in the spectacle of controlled building explosion also grew.
-On 30 October 1994, Philadelphia's Sears Eastern Regional Catalogue Headquarters was demolished, with onlookers numbering an estimated 50,000.
+Meanwhile, public interest in the spectacle of controlled building implosion also grew.
+In 1993, MTV held a live broadcast of the demolition of two warehouses in Louisville, Kentucky, to promote the movie Demolition Man.
+On October 31, 1994, Philadelphia's Sears Eastern Regional Catalogue Headquarters was demolished, with an estimated 50,000 onlookers.
 Thomas Mazza, vice president of Mercer Wrecking, estimated the building's size as 25 million cubic feet, exceeding the size of the previous "largest implosion" record cited by Guinness, the Traymore Hotel in Atlantic City.
+The Las Vegas Strip has become well-known for making spectacles out of hotel implosions, of which around a dozen have taken place there since 1993.